 A: Yes.
-Your vote is needed to ensure that the election of board members can be acted upon.
-Because we are a widely-held REIT (with approximately 110,000 stockholders and, unlike most other public companies, no large brokerage houses own substantial blocks of our shares), YOUR VOTE IS VERY IMPORTANT!
+Your vote is needed to ensure that the proposal can be acted upon.
+YOUR VOTE IS VERY IMPORTANT!
 Your immediate response will help avoid potential delays and may save Piedmont significant additional expenses associated with soliciting stockholder votes.
-We encourage you to participate in the governance of Piedmont.